whichsteveyp/react-access/README.md

 `userPermissions` all the way down your application tree to leaf nodes.

 ## API
-This components used in tandem to accomplish what we're aiming for are:
+The components used in tandem to accomplish what we're aiming for are:
 1. `<ReactAccessContext>`, which is a context provider designed to be the single point of entry for your user data for all (or a section) of your application.